magento/devdocs/src/cloud/onboarding/onboarding-tasks.md

 1. **Click View Project Page** in the [Projects section][].

-1. Click the name of your project to open the Cloud project portal (Onboarding UI).
+1. Click the name of your project to open the Cloud Project portal (Onboarding UI).

    ![Cloud project portal]({{ site.baseurl }}/common/images/cloud/cloud_project-onboarding-ui.png){:width="650px"}